lhaake/unit4-proj-frontend/project_worksheet.md

 3. To do:  Workout - style, date format, icons for edit and delete,  Google Fonts

-Issues: Log out in nav - can't style it correctly

 Next up:
 1. Log in Error